am0nt31r0/OSINT-Search/README.md

 # OSINT-Search Description
-- Script in Python that uses Pipl, Haveibeenpwned, Opencnam and Google APIs to do OSINT searches using an email address, phone number or domain.
+- Script in Python that uses Pipl, Haveibeenpwned, Opencnam and Google APIs to do OSINT searches using an email address, phone number, domain or IP address.
 - Create an account at https://pipl.com/api and get the API key.
 - Create an account at https://www.opencnam.com/ and get the Account SID and Auth Token.
+- Create an account at https://www.shodan.io/ and get the Shodan API key.

 # Functionality